 Topic 2: Child Maltreatment & Healthcare (5 weeks)

-The following courses require students to be a registered nurse with an active, unencumbered license.
+The following post-licensure courses require students to be a Registered Nurse with a current, unencumbered license.

 |NURS-RN 417*||Community and Population Health Nursing Lab (project course)||3|